lkstrp/eur-bot-test/README.md

 PyPSA-Eur is an open model dataset of the European energy system at the transmission network level that covers the full ENTSO-E area.
 The model is suitable both for operational studies and generation and transmission expansion planning studies.
-The continental scope and highly resolved spatial scale enables a proper description of the long-range smoothing effects for renewable power generation and their varying resource availability.
+The continental scope and highly resolved spatial scale enables a proper description of the long-range smoothing effects for renewable power generation and their varying resource availability.asd